ianfromdover/ianfromdover/keyboards/README.md

 # The Izumi Layout

 *Izumi is a 36-key layout.* Features:
-- uses colemak DH matrix and Miryoku's home-row modifiers as a base
+- uses colemak DH matrix and the Miryoku layout as a base
-- has half the number of layers Miryoku has, making it easier to learn
-- number row is on the top of the keyboard (if you're not used to a number pad)
 - navigation layer has arrow keys, `home`, `end`, `copy`, `paste`, and many useful shortcuts
 - favourite feature: control music volume and playback directly from the home row *Work in progress*